berobloom/LSCIndoorCameraLocal1080p/README.md

 ### 7. Patch dgiot application

-There is a motion detector running in the background.
+1. There is a motion detector running in the background.
 It will output if there is some motion going on.
 Normally the tuya stack takes care of this motion.
 We can patch this out.

+2. TUTK credentials are hardcoded inside the application binary.
+A patch has been added so that credentials can be changed.

 Check the sha256sum of: `_fulldump.bin.extracted/squashfs-root/usr/bin/dgiot`: